Travis Sanheim Game Preview: Flyers vs. Islanders

 Sanheim Stats vs. the Islanders

-- On defense, the Islanders are allowing 55 total goals (3.2 per game) which ranks 16th in the league.
+- The Islanders are 16th in goals allowed, conceding 60 total goals (3.2 per game) in the league.

 |2023-2024 Season